emerald-dao/beginner-dapp-course/README.md

 Step 2: Put your quests answers in the repository in a well organized manner.

-Step 3: When you want them to be reviewed, submit the repository link in the #quest-submissions channel inside the [Emerald Academy Discord](https://discord.gg/wjA875sMjV) and our instructors will review them.
+Step 3: When you want them to be reviewed, submit the repository link in the #quest-submissions channel inside the [Emerald City Discord](https://discord.gg/emeraldcity) and our instructors will review them.

 🙋 NOTE: If this is your first time of submiting quests for review in Emerald Academy, kindly check out this helpful step-by-step guide on [how to use Github to create your first quests repository like a pro](https://github.com/SolomonFoskaay/Github-Tutorial-How-To-Use-Github-Like-A-Pro-Developer/blob/main/Ep1.md) by Foskaay, one of our instructors! :)